sswietoniowski/learning-go/docs/ide_setup.md

 ### Code formatting

-To format your code automatically (on save) you should perform the following steps.
+You should perform the following steps to format your code automatically (on save).

 Add the following settings to your `settings.json`: